 Recent news and articles about the Haystack school, Haystack people, exhibitions, etc.

 Maine independent literary press publisher, Deerbrook Editions, has announced that the Maine poet for this spring is Stuart Kestenbaum, Haystack's Director and author of two books of poetry published by Deerbrook Editions in previous years.
-Stuart's new book is Only Now -- this title is in the prepress stages and will be available in April.
+Stuart's new book is Only Now.

 Haystack was nominated to be on this year's ballot for the Bangor Savings Bank's unique grant-making initiative Community Matter More.
 The event offers an opporuntity for Maine residents to show support for their favorite Maine non-profits during the month of February.
 Bangor Savings Bank asks the Maine community to assist in distributing $100,000 to charitable organizations in the state.
 Organizations listed on the ballots are awarded $1,000 and vie for a chance to win a total of $5,000.

 Listen to the January 16th interview on MPBN's Maine Calling, with Haystack Director Stuart Kestenbaum and Peter Korn, Executive Director for the Center for Furniture Craftsmanship, and hosted by Jennifer Rooks.
 The topic was, "Why We Make Things".

 On December 19, 2013, Island AdVantages published the article Kestenbaum marks 25 years as executive director of Haystack, in which Stuart Kestenbaum talks about his journey to Haystack and longtime leadership role, as well as the sense of community that is at the heart of the Haystack experience.